The technology that moves genereAvventura: The Terrific Menace of the Invaders from Audiogalaxy (GA:TTMOTIFA)

 First of all, the work of art direction

-and designing has been made
+designing has been made

 with pen and paper working with the